jwzhou1/hw03/README.md

    * What areas do you need to work specifically related to coding?

 For this reflection, we encourage you to focus on challenges, study habits, and ways you can improve.

+   Throughout this class, I learned how to code in C language which was a completely new programming language for me.
+This is a challenging programming language for me because its syntax and data types.
+However, through everyday practice, I gradually grasped the fundamentals of C programming.

+   One concept I learned so far that particularly got my attention was the introduction of pointers.
+I have never learned pointers in CS 5001 which is a class for coding in Python.
+Understanding pointers' definition and functionality was super hard for me.
+I realized pointers' immense utility in memory management and efficient programming so that I had to know how to use pointers.
+This new knowledge opened up a whole new perspective on programming for me.

+   The most enjoyable part of this class was the supportive and friendly environment created by professors, TAs, and classmates.
+They were always willing to help and answered my questions quickly.
+The usefulness of this class is huge, as it has given me a strong foundation in C programming, which I can apply directly to future projects and job interviews.

+   To further expand my skills, I plan to ask more questions with Professor Lionelle, TAs, and group teammates in MS Team.
+Additionally, I need to improve my study habits and I plan to watch canvas videos and code with videos simultaneously to better understand the concepts.
+Lastly, I aim to write more elegant codes instead of writing codes with many unnecessary lines.

+   Overall, this class has been a valuable learning experience, and I look forward to applying the data structure knowledge I have gained in this course to future projects.
+By consistently practicing and looking for help, I believe I can continue to improve my coding skills and become a better student.